-- The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - The degree to which the proposed project includes research on golden eagles.
+- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The degree to which the proposed project supports the Co-Optima initiative goals and objectives and complements (vs. overlaps) the existing National Laboratory Project; - The degree to which the proposed project is likely to lead to increased employment and manufacturing in the United States;

+- The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - Whether the applicant is a Climate Action Champion designated under DOE's Request for Applications DE-FOA-0001189 (RFA) or the applicant has a letter of support from a Climate Action Champion designated under the above referenced RFA.

-Evaluation and Selection Process
+D. Evaluation and Selection Process